logiqai/docs/logiq-server/logiq-paas-community-edition.md

 | `global.environment.AWS_SECRET_ACCESS_KEY` | The AWS Secret key for accessing the bucket | No default |
 | `global.environment.s3_region` | The AWS Region where the bucket is hosted | `us-east-1` |

-### Install LOGIQ server and client CA certificates \(optional\)
+### Install Apica Ascent server and client CA certificates \(optional\)

-LOGIQ supports TLS for all of your log ingest sources.
-LOGIQ also enables non-TLS ports by default.
-However, we recommend that you don't use non-TLS ports unless you're running LOGIQ in a secure VPC or cluster.
+Apica Ascent supports TLS for all of your log ingest sources.
+Apica Ascent also enables non-TLS ports by default.
+However, we recommend that you don't use non-TLS ports unless you're running Apica Ascent in a secure VPC or cluster.

 You can provide server and client CA certificates to the cluster using a Kubernetes secrets file.
 Before using the following secrets file template, replace the template sections below with your Base64 encoded secret files.